 Next, we are going to add the condition on Product Categories.
 To do so, please drag and drop the Product Category from Dimension Region to Filters Shelf.

-The screenshot below shows that the report displays seven subcategories from the Accessories and Clothing category.
+The screenshot below shows the report’s seven subcategories from the Accessories and Clothing category.
 It means the first Tableau applied the First category context filter and extracted the top 10 subcategories.

 Next, it applied the second one and displayed the subcategories in Accessories and Clothing.
 We all know that it has three records that represent the Bikes Category.